jsenv/core/docs/shared-parameters.md

 # compileServerPort

 `compileServerPort` parameter is a number controlling the port jsenv compile server will listen to.
 This parameter is optional with a default value of `0` meaning a random available port will be used.
 For more information check https://github.com/jsenv/jsenv-server/blob/master/docs/start-server.md#port.

+# jsenvDirectoryRelativeUrl

+`jsenvDirectoryRelativeUrl` parameter is a string leading to a directory used by jsenv to write compiled version of your files.
+This parameter is optional with a default value of `"./.jsenv/"`.
+Every time a file is compiled, the compiled version of the file is written into that directory.
+Alongside with the compiled file, some metadata on the source used to generate the compiled version is written.
+These metadata are used later to know if the compiled version is still valid.
+This directory should be added to your `.gitignore`.

 # chromiumExecutablePath